 - My mother’s health continued to be a problem and I had to suspend most of my online activities in December.

 - I still didn’t publish anything in the fiction market in 2017 and that’s just not going to work for me.
 I have to try and do something in 2018.

 - I’ve still continued to blog at a steady rate of about 2 posts per week (up until December).

 - Mental Health: It has been a year of suck and my sanity is suffering for it.
 Lots of night terrors, lots of anxiety, lots of…well…just lots.

 - Physical Health: The doctors still don’t know why my weight fluxes so much.
 Could be the insulin, could be one of my other meds, but they just don’t know.
 Most other issues are fine or at least being treated.

 The Ugly (I don’t know how to categorize this or too early to tell)

 Like my previous years, there was more good than bad and it was overall a good year.
-Like 2015, 2016 was not the year of “Some Day” as I had hoped.
-I want 2017 to be that year.
+Like 2016, 2017 was not the year of “Some Day” as I had hoped.
+I want 2018 to be that year.
 I’m making it a priority to be so.
-2016 didn’t slow down as much as I would have liked, but I kept up and I seized every opportunity that came to me.
-In 2017 I will continue to seize those opportunities as they appear and make my own way.
+2017 went as well as could be expected until December came along and shot me in the foot then the head.
+No walkie and no thinkie.

 - Publish fiction that’s at least 5,000 words long either via self-publishing or through a company.